ShreejaRajput/Delta-demo/README.md

 # Delta-demo
-This is a demo Git &amp; Github
+This is a demo Git &amp; Github.